VIETNAM: THE COUNTRY’S SPECIALTY COFFEE MOVEMENT IS TAKING OFF

 Traditionally, locals pour a highly concentrated shot of dark roasted coffee over sweetened condensed milk using a special single-serving metal filter cup and press.
 Grounded coffee is placed in the filter and tamped down with the press before the boiling water is poured through the metal cup.
 It is served hot or iced.
 Vietnamese coffee is famous for its sweetened condensed milk.
 Locals would think that you are crazy for drinking the coffee neat![Best_Wordpress_Gallery id=”40″ gal_title=”Vietnamese coffee”]

 VIETNAMESE CULTURE, LIKE ALL OTHER CULTURES, IS VARIED AND DYNAMIC.

-The beans are roasted in small batches to highlight the unique varietal flavours, and then freshly shipped.
+The beans are roasted in small batches to highlight the unique varietal flavors, and then freshly shipped.
 It is their common goal to improve the coffee quality in Vietnam.
 La Viet aims to encourage Vietnamese people to think differently about coffee and introduce them to a completely new experience.
-They want to promote specialty coffee culture and highlight the unique flavours of Vietnamese high-quality coffee beans.
+They want to promote specialty coffee culture and highlight the unique flavors of Vietnamese high-quality coffee beans.